MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

     ![Create table](./media/common-data-model-approve/new-entity.png)

     If your browser window isn't maximized, this button might appear in a different place.
-6. Under **Entity name**, specify a name that doesn't contain spaces and that no other table in your database has.
+6. Under **Table name**, specify a name that doesn't contain spaces and that no other table in your database has.

     To follow this example exactly, specify **ReviewDropboxFiles**.